 From the 1920s, the helicopter started to take shape and inventors developed many tools to make it sturdy as well as sophisticated.
 In 1942, the U.S. Army began to produce helicopters in large numbers for rescue operations.
 The first helicopter approved for commercial use was the Bell 206 and in 1946 it was made available for the general public.

-Modern day helicopters can hover, fly backwards and forwards and perform a wealth of aerial manoeuvres.
-Their flexible manoeuvrability makes them perfect for military and dangerous rescue operations in wild terrain, as flying ambulances during war and natural disasters, and many more applications.
+Modern-day helicopters can hover, fly backwards and forwards and perform a wealth of aerial manoeuvres.
+Their flexible manoeuvrability makes them perfect for military and dangerous rescue operations in wild terrain, as flying ambulances during the war and natural disasters, and many more applications.

 Prof. Heinrich Focke with a model of his Fa 223.
 Although the first Fa 223 was built in 1939, production did not start until 1942.
 It was far ahead of its time and was used during WWII to lift heavy canons and guns.